Global¶

 Represents the property containing the expression.

-For example, if you write an expression on the Rotation property, you can start an expression with thisProperty
+For example, if you write an expression on the Rotation property, you can start an expression with thisProperty to refer to the Rotation property.

 Type¶